estebanlm/MUDClient/mc/MUDClient.package/MUDParseDecoration.class/README.md

-I'm a base decoration to modify the text I will display in console.
+I'm a base decoration to modify the text I will display in terminal.